Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent: Introduction

-The emergence of of Large Language Models (LLMs) offers a promising opportunity to improve patient matching.
-LLMs, such as GPT-4~\cite{achiam2023gpt}, usually possess a large text window and advanced natural language understanding capabilities~\citep{karanikolas2023large}, which enable them process complex trail criteria and patient data effectively.
-However, their general knowledge may not always be sufficient for knowledge-intensive tasks like patient matching in clinical trials, where domain-specific expertise is required.
-The knowledge gap inherent in LLMs and misssing information in the pre-defined criteria can limit their performance, highlighting the need for LLM augmentation of specialized medical knowledge~\citep{shuster2021retrieval}.
-While research indicates that LLMs do encode medical knowledge in a parameterized form~\citep{singhal2023large}, this information can be outdated or misaligned with the special needs of certain clinical trials.
+The emergence of of LLMs offers a promising opportunity to improve patient matching.
+LLMs, such as GPT-4~\cite{achiam2023gpt}, usually possess a large text window and advanced natural language understanding capabilities~\citep{karanikolas2023large}, which enable them process complex trial criteria and patient data effectively.
+However, three limitations constrain the performance of LLMs.
+First, \textit{knowledge gaps}~\citep{shuster2021retrieval} may exist due to training data cut-off dates and incomplete coverage of specialized medical knowledge, such as newly approved drugs, treatments, or updated FDA guidelines.
+Second, \textit{hallucinations}~\citep{huang2025survey} remain a significant challenge: LLMs are often prompted to generate detailed reasoning to improve interpretability and trustworthiness in patient matching~\citep{jin2024matching}, yet such reasoning is unverified and potentially misleading.
+Finally, \textit{prompt sensitivity} can substantially impact outputs, as even minor variations in prompts can lead to divergent results~\citep{zhuo-etal-2024-prosa}.

-To address these limitations, we present a new framework called: \textbf{Multi-Agents for Knowledge Augmentation (MAKA)}.
-MAKA is a novel architecture designed to enhance the patient matching process by dynamically integrating domain-specific knowledge aligned with the unique context of clinical trials.
-It consists of five main components: the Knowledge Probing Agent, Navigation Agent, Knowledge Augmentation Agent, Supervision Agent and Matching Agent.
-By leveraging this multi-agent framework, MAKA effectively identifies and fills knowledge gaps, enhancing the LLM's ability to understand complex eligibility criteria and patient profiles.
-This leads to an average improvement of 3\% on accuracy and 6\% on F1-score across various patient selection criteria, with up to a 10\% boost in more knowledge-intensive cases.
-Overall, our framework shows significant potentials for achieving more accurate patient matching.